Herbies editorial team Herbies

 Down To Brass Tacks: Growing Autoflowering Cannabis

 So, you’ve weighed the advantages and disadvantages of autoflowering strains and are interested in getting started.
-Let us guide you through the steps of choosing seeds, soil and nutrition, light scheduling and harvesting.
+Let us guide you through the steps of choosing cannabis seeds, soil and nutrition, light scheduling and harvesting.

 Choosing The Right Auto Seeds For You